kif-framework/KIF/README.md

 ![Add libKIF library screen shot](https://github.com/square/KIF/raw/master/Documentation/Images/Add Library Sheet.png)

 Next, make sure that we can access the KIF header files.
 To do this, add the KIF directory to the "Header Search Paths" build setting.
 Start by selecting the "Build Settings" tab of the project settings, and from there, use the filter control to find the "Header Search Paths" setting.
-Double click the value, and add the search path "$(SRCROOT)/Frameworks/KIF/" to the list.
+Double click the value, and add the search path `$(SRCROOT)/Frameworks/KIF/` to the list.
 Mark the entry as recursive.
-If it's not there already, you should add the "$(inherited)" entry as the first entry in this list.
+If it's not there already, you should add the `$(inherited)` entry as the first entry in this list.

 ![Add header search paths screen shot](https://github.com/square/KIF/raw/master/Documentation/Images/Add Header Search Paths.png)

 KIF takes advantage of Objective C's ability to add categories on an object, but this isn't enabled for static libraries by default.
-To enable this, add the "-ObjC" and "-all_load" flags to the "Other Linker Flags" build setting as shown below.
+To enable this, add the `-ObjC` and `-all_load` flags to the "Other Linker Flags" build setting as shown below.

 ![Add category linker flags screen shot](https://github.com/square/KIF/raw/master/Documentation/Images/Add Category Linker Flags.png)

 Finally, add a preprocessor flag to the testing target so that you can conditionally include code.
 This will help make sure that none of the testing code makes it into the production app.
-Call the flag "RUN_KIF_TESTS" and add it under the "Preprocessor Macros."
-Again, make sure the "$(inherited)" entry is first in the list,
+Call the flag `RUN_KIF_TESTS` and add it under the "Preprocessor Macros."
+Again, make sure the `$(inherited)` entry is first in the list,

 ![Add preprocessor macro screen shot](https://github.com/square/KIF/raw/master/Documentation/Images/Add KIF Preprocessor Macro.png)

 Example
 -------
 With your project configured to use KIF, it's time to start writing tests.
-There are three main classes used in KIF testing: the test runner (KIFTestController), a testable scenario (KIFTestScenario), and a test step (KIFTestStep).
+There are three main classes used in KIF testing: the test runner (`KIFTestController`), a testable scenario (`KIFTestScenario`), and a test step (`KIFTestStep`).
 The test runner is composed of a list of scenarios that it runs, and in turn each scenario is composed of a list of steps.
 A step is a small and simple action which is generally used to imitate a user interaction.
 Three of the most common steps are "tap this view," "enter text into this view," and "wait for this view."
-These steps are included as factory methods on KIFTestStep in the base KIF implementation.
+These steps are included as factory methods on `KIFTestStep` in the base KIF implementation.

 KIF relies on the built-in accessibility of iOS to perform its test steps.
 As such, it's important that your app is fully accessible.
 This is also a great way to ensure that your app is usable by the sight impaired.
 Making your application accessible is usually as easy as giving your views reasonable labels.
 More details are available in [Apple's Documentation](http://developer.apple.com/library/ios/#documentation/UserExperience/Conceptual/iPhoneAccessibility/Making_Application_Accessible/Making_Application_Accessible.html#//apple_ref/doc/uid/TP40008785-CH102-SW5).

-Although not required, it's recommended that you create a subclass of KIFTestController that is specific to your application.
-This subclass will override the -initializeScenarios method, which will contain a list of invocations for the scenarios that your test suite will run.
-We'll call our subclass EXTestController, and will add an initial test scenario, which we will define later.
+Although not required, it's recommended that you create a subclass of `KIFTestController` that is specific to your application.
+This subclass will override the `-initializeScenarios` method, which will contain a list of invocations for the scenarios that your test suite will run.
+We'll call our subclass `EXTestController`, and will add an initial test scenario, which we will define later.

 *EXTestController.h*